Vitamin capsules in assorted colors.

 DMSO is a chemical available at health food stores that will carry anything it’s mixed with through the skin.
 So far I’ve heard of it being used to deliver vitamin C and B12 transdermally, but there might be others.
 I believe you have to be careful with preparation to avoid absorbing any random insect parts or dirt.
 And that is the sum total of my knowledge on DMSO.

-The content on this page was first posted in August 2013 and updated in April 2023.
+This content was first published in August 2013 and updated in April 2023.

 Leave a Comment